 Yes, it is safe to donate blood.
 There have been no cases of anyone being infected with coronavirus through donate blood or receiving donated blood.

-CBCO takes safety precautions each day as required by the FDA, but additional procedures have been put into place due to the coronavirus situation, including:
+CBCO has always taken safety precautions each day as required by the FDA, and additional procedures have been put into place due to the coronavirus situation, including:

 - Sanitation stations set up at each blood drive including hand sanitizer and plastic gloves.